David Htan

-David Htan (ဒေးဗစ်ထန်; born 13 May 1990) is a Burmese professional footballer who plays as a right-back for Myanmar national football team and Shan United F.C.
+David Htan (ဒေးဗစ်ထန်; born 13 May 1990) is a Burmese professional footballer who plays as a right-back for Myanmar National League club Yangon United and the Myanmar national team.

+He is currently holding the record for the highest number of Myanmar National League appearances in history with 336 appearances.

 Style of play

 Despite lacking in height, he has a good positional sense and an ability to cleanly win one-on-one challenges.

 Club career

 David played for Yangon United from 2009 to 2018 before joining Shan United and then returning to Yangon in 2022.

+International career

+David made his Myanmar national team debut on 29 June 2011 during the 2014 FIFA World Cup qualifiers against Mongolia.
+On 11 September 2012, he scored his first international goal equalising the match to 1–1 against Singapore.

+On 26 November 2016, David scored the only goal in the match as Myanmar beat Malaysia 1–0 in the 2016 AFF Championship.

+David has participated in the 2014 AFC Challenge Cup, 2016 AFF Championship, 2018 AFF Championship, 2020 AFF Championship and the 2022 AFF Championship for Myanmar.
+He has also played in four FIFA World Cup qualification match.